-In accordance with the Plan, all administrative expenses may be paid out of the Plan unless paid by the Company.
-During the year ended December 31, 2011, substantially all of the Plan's administrative expenses were paid by the Company.
+In accordance with the Plan, administrative expenses may be paid out of the Plan unless paid by the Company.

 Participant Investment Options

 Upon enrollment in the Plan, a participant may direct employee and employer contributions in 1% increments in various investment options offered by the Plan.
 The Plan currently offers shares of pooled separate accounts, guaranteed interest accounts, and common stock of Arabian American Development Company as investment options for participants.
 Participants can change their investment options daily.